Skip to main content

 • Testifying in court about findings and reports

 Forensic science technicians can take multiple paths to reach their desired position, especially if they want to specialize in specific fields.
-However, forensic science technicians need to meet some education, experience and skill requirements.
+However, they do need to meet some education, experience and skill requirements.

 Education

-To land their desired position, forensic science technicians typically need at least a bachelor’s degree, such as an Online Bachelor of Science (BS) in Criminal Justice.
+Forensic science technicians typically need at least a bachelor’s degree, such as an online bachelor’s degree in criminal justice.
 This degree lays the foundation for advancement in their chosen career.
-Those who aspire to reach a position such as lead forensic scientist may need further education, such as a master’s or a doctoral degree.
+Those who aspire to reach a position such as a lead forensic scientist may need further education, such as a master’s or a doctoral degree.

-In some cases, a forensic science technician working for a police department must also be a sworn police officer, which requires them to graduate from a police academy.
+In some cases, forensic science technicians working for police departments must also be sworn police officers, which requires them to graduate from a police academy.

 Professional Experience